AntonBiryukovUofC/WI_modeling/README.md

 # General workflow for the modeling:
 model96 -> hprep96 -> hspec96 -> hpulse96 -> file96

 The program hprep96 creates a data file hspec96.dat for use by hspec96 to create the Green’s functions in the ω -distance space.
 The output of this program is a binary file, hspec96.grn, which is used by hpulse96 to convolve the response with the source time function to create file96 Green’s function time histories.

+# Application of ML to the data

+Specifically, I would like to work on improving the earthquake source location by combining stochastic and deterministic approaches.

+My preliminary thought was to use the classifier, such as a neural network (ANN) to aid in constraining the volume in which the earthquake has potentially occurred.
+This classifier can be run on the waveform data from several seismic stations as an input, and then assign the xyz of the earthquake as a class.

+How do I train the classifier?
+One way might be by running simulations with known source locations (XYZ or class) and form the training set from the synthetic waveforms.
+I can vary the moment tensor keeping the XYZ fixed of the event a little bit to achieve some variability in the features that would describe the same class.

+Keeping the length of the waveforms fixed for all the simulations, I can concatenate the waveforms from several stations in one.
+For each sample of that long waveform I would thus be able to determine which station it belongs to and the time since the event origin it characterizes.
+These samples therefore can form the feature set, and the signal amplitudes - the values of the features.

+# Miscellanious info for CPS codes

 After Hpulse96 I need to specify Focal Mechanism Parameters.